github/india/README.md

 ## 📢 Events

 Connect with the GitHub community through conferences, meetups and hackathons in India.
+This repository is a civilized place for connecting with other event attendees, and Hubbers from across the world taking part in the events.
+By participating in this community, you are agreeing to the same [Terms of Service](https://help.github.com/articles/github-terms-of-service) that apply to GitHub.com, as well as the [GitHub Event Code of Conduct](https://docs.github.com/en/github/site-policy/github-event-code-of-conduct).

 Our upcoming events:
 - [GitHub Satellite India 2021](https://githubsatellite.com)